 Sheriff H.W.
 “Billy” Hancock

-Billy Hancock is a 43 year veteran of Public Safety serving his fifth year as sheriff re-elected in 2016.
-He was appointed as Sheriff of Crisp County in March of 2014, later that year winning the special election by 87 percent.
-He is the Emergency Management Director of Crisp County.
-He began his career as an Emergency Medical Technician in 1976 with Crisp County EMS.
-He has spent the last 40 years in law enforcement, first sworn in in 1979 as a part-time Deputy with the Crisp County Sheriff’s Office.
-He later went to work for the Georgia State Patrol where he was stationed at various locations.
-He returned to the Crisp County Sheriff’s Office where he has spent the last 33 years.
+Billy Hancock started his career in Public Safety in 1976, and he is currently serving his 3rd term as Sheriff of Crisp County.
+He has also served as the Emergency Management Director of Crisp County since 2014.
+Hancock began his career as an Emergency Medical Technician with Crisp County EMS.
+He has spent over 40 years in law enforcement, first sworn in 1979 as a part-time Deputy with the Crisp County Sheriff’s Office.
+He later went to work for the Georgia State Patrol, where he was stationed at various locations.
+He returned to the Crisp County Sheriff’s Office in 1990.
 He held the position of Chief Deputy for 19 years and served as the Deputy Director of the Crisp County Emergency Management Agency for 14 years.

 Hancock is an avid public speaker conducting educational and motivational speeches to local clubs, schools, and businesses.
 He has also lectured throughout the United States and Canada on various law enforcement topics for the Drug Enforcement Administration and the St. Petersburg Junior College.
 He is a graduate of the Moultrie Technical College EMS Program.
 He is a graduate of the 57th Georgia State Patrol Academy.
 He has an Associate degree in Criminal Justice, a Master Certificate in Emergency Management.
 He has earned multiple Instructor certifications for various specialty courses dealing with law enforcement.